fkie-cad/FACT_core/README.md

 $ ./start_all_installed_fact_components
 ```

-Afterwards FACT can be accesed on <http://localhost:5000> and <https://localhost> (nginx), repspectively.
+Afterwards FACT can be accessed on <http://localhost:5000> and <https://localhost> (nginx), respectively.

 You can shutdown the system by pressing *Ctrl + c* or by sending a SIGTERM to the *start_all_installed_faf_components* script.